dolgorp/telecom_churn_analysis/README.md

 ## Models

 We used three models - Logistic regression, Decision tree and Random Forest.
 After comparing perfomance of all three models, we came to a conclusion that with the selected data set the model for prediciting customer churn would be logistic regression.
+**Main metric** for evaluation we used is Recall.
+It measures the proportion of actual positives (churning customers) correctly identified by the model.
+High recall is crucial in churn prediction because missing out on identifying a customer who might churn (a false negative) can be costlier than mistakenly identifying a non-churning customer as at risk (a false positive).

 <img src="images/image5.png" alt="Alt text" width="600"/>